Trump makes 1st public appearance since his hospital stay

 In a Friday night interview on Fox’s Tucker Carlson’s show, Trump was asked if he has been retested for COVID-19.
 “I have been retested, and I haven’t even found out numbers or anything yet.
 But I’ve been retested, and I know I’m at either the bottom of the scale or free,” he said.

-White House officials, however, have declined to answer when Trump last tested negative for the virus or release detailed information about lung scans taken while Trump was hospitalized.
+White House officials, however, have declined to answer when Trump last tested negative for the virus before his diagnosis or release detailed information about lung scans taken while Trump was hospitalized.

 Aides to the president insist that it is safe for Trump to return to his regular activities, including campaigning.
 Centers for Disease Control and Prevention guidelines call for the infected to wait at least 10 days from the onset of symptoms, Fauci noted in the AP interview.
 That onset for Trump was Oct.
 1, according to his doctors.